-Fumaric acid esters (FAEs) are chemical compounds that have been used as a treatment of psoriasis for over 30 years.
-The licensed FAE for treatment of moderate to severe plaque psoriasis in the UK is Skilarence® which contains dimethylfumarate (DMF), the active ingredient.
+FAEs are chemical compounds that have been used to treat psoriasis for over 30 years.
+The FAEs which are licensed for treating moderate-to-severe plaque psoriasis in the UK are called Skilarence® which contains dimethyl fumarate (DMF), the active ingredient.